 - Knowing useful recommendations of experts for the implementation of technological surveillance practices in organizations.

 This summer course will be taught through a participatory teaching methods that combine lessons, workshops and debates from which to work on case studies and real experiences, and will last for 20 hours.
-Its contents are articulated in three full thematic blocks and a specialized day dedicated to health, health and demographic change and wellbeing sector and the potential that technological surveillance can contribute to the improvement and differentiation of R + D + i in the frame European Horizon 2020 and replicable to all program sectors.
+Its contents are articulated in three full thematic blocks and a specialized day dedicated to health, health and demographic change and well-being sector and the potential that technology monitoring can contribute to the improvement and differentiation of R&D in the frame European Horizon 2020 and replicable to all program sectors.
 These contents are:

-- Block 1: Introduction to technological surveillance management as key to innovation.
+- Block 1: Introduction to technology monitoring management as key to innovation.

-- Block 2: Systems technology watch and competitive intelligence (VT & IC).
+- Block 2: Systems of technology monitoring and competitive intelligence

-- Block 3: Indispensable tools for technological surveillance.
+- Block 3: Useful tools for technology monitoring.

-- Health Surveillance technology: a strategic tool for success in Horizon 2020.
+- Health Monitoring technology: a strategic tool for success in Horizon 2020.

 In the full detailed program you will find all the sessions, participating teachers and contents of each.

-The teaching of this course is made up of experts in technology , national and international surveillance, and staff of the University of Alicante involved in projects and research related to technology watch , competitive intelligence and innovation .
+The teaching staff are experts in technology monitoring (national and international), also staff of the University of Alicante involved in projects and research related to technology monitoring, competitive intelligence and innovation.